Adult and Child/Adolescent Psychiatry Residency Training

 MGH/McLean Psychiatric Pharmacy Residency Program

-The PGY2 Psychiatric Pharmacy Residency Program offers a variety of learning experiences in psychiatric pharmacy at two practice sites, McLean Hospital and Massachusetts General Hospital.
+The PGY2 Psychiatric Pharmacy Residency Program offers a variety of learning experiences at multiple practice sites within the Mass General Brigham health care system, with primary practice sites at McLean Hospital and Massachusetts General Hospital.

 The mission of this residency program is to educate and refine the pharmacy resident’s skills in clinical pharmacy practice and patient care.
 This is achieved through various learning experiences, such as providing patient care in a variety of psychiatric settings, precepting pharmacy students and interns, clinical research, education of other disciplines, and committee involvement.